Sukhoi Superjet 100, Russia

 The Superjet 100 has maximum cruise speed of Mach 0.81 and maximum altitude of 12,500m.
 The range of the Superjet 100-95 is 3,279km and 4,620km in the Superjet 100-95LR version.

-The Superjet 100-95 will be the first aircraft to be built.
+The Superjet 100-95 was the first aircraft built.
 The aircraft variants have maximum commonality in design, for example in structural design, system fits, avionics, landing gear, electrical systems and power systems.

 The Superjet 100-75 seats up to 78 single class passengers.
 For airlines with a two-class passenger requirement, an alternative configuration provides eight passenger seats in the forward first-class cabin section and 62 tourist-class seats in the main passenger cabin.
 The cabin has two passenger doors on the port side and three service doors for fast embarkation and disembarkation and fast turnaround at the airport terminal.